zorn/GDI-iOS-Intro/block-01/block-01-slides.md

 # Objective-C

-^ Been at the heard of OS X since it was NextStep in 1989.
+^ Been heart of OS X development since it was NextStep in mid 80s.

 ^ C based language